OpenOrg-gg/AmphoraProtocol/SystemDesign.md

 * The users deposit tokens are attributed to their vault.
 * Their vault has a function to claim rewards as they accrue into the vault.
 * A user can now borrow sUSD against their 2 WBTC and 10 CRV LP tokens based on the collateral factors in the system.

+## Things to improve:

+- Right now, the Booster and Vault are seperate systems.
+It may be cleaner to make them one system.

+- Currently LP tokens and regular tokens are handled seperately in the vaults.
+We could make all tokens use a deposit token in the vaults to make it standard.